Mary French and Her Mortal Fight with Colon Cancer

 Caring For My Mother, Mary French

-For eight months during COVID, I finished my basement in anticipation of needing to take care of mom.
-On mother’s day, May 9, 2021, the basement was finally done, and I drove to Ohio to get mom with minimal belongings that would fit in the car since I’d furnished the basement.
+For eight months during COVID, I finished my basement, anticipating needing to care for Mom.
+On Mother’s Day, May 9, 2021, the basement was finally done, and I drove to Ohio to get Mom with minimal belongings that would fit in the car since I’d furnished the basement.
 I quickly got her a car, having left her 2002 Toyota Echo behind.
 That was not simple since she couldn’t see over the dash of most cars.
 I got her a scooter to travel from the walk-out basement to her car.
 I helped her acclimate to the area.

 We were hopeful for about a month.
 In mid-June, we spent many doctor visits focused on Urinary Tract Infections (UTIs).
-The first diagnosis with a physical examination was a prolapsed uterus, to which mom replied that was taken out.
-The doctor said then it must be a prolapsed bladder.
+The first diagnosis with a physical examination was a prolapsed uterus, to which mom replied that it was taken out.
+The doctor said that it must be a prolapsed bladder.
 Regardless, mom struggled with a pessary for weeks.
-She started feeling pressure (her term for mild pain) during these treatments, so we weren’t sure if the pessary was causing it.
+During these treatments, she started feeling pressure (her term for mild pain), so we weren’t sure if the pessary was causing it.

-In mid-July, after ongoing bladder issues, mom was sent to the hospital for a series of tests rather than scattering many doctor appointments over weeks.
+In mid-July, after ongoing bladder issues, Mom was sent to the hospital for several tests rather than scattering many doctor appointments over weeks.
 Three days in the hospital is no fun but even less fun during COVID (mom pronounced COVICK).
-Late on the first day, mom finally got a new CT scan.
+Late on the first day, Mom finally got a new CT scan.

 Before leaving Ohio, her medical team had declared her clear of colon cancer due to a CT scan in January 2021, an MRI in February 2021, and a colonoscopy in April 2021.
-The doctor who read this scan came in at 7 pm, just before going home to his family.
-He had to deliver bad news, but mom kept changing the subject, so he eventually said, you’ve got to listen to me, which angered mom, so she stopped listening.
+The doctor who read this scan arrived at 7 p.m., just before going home to his family.
+He had to deliver bad news, but Mom kept changing the subject, so he eventually said, “You’ve got to listen to me,” which angered Mom, so she stopped listening.

-It was a long shot, but mom was tested and found to have that marker.
+It was a long shot, but Mom was tested and found to have that marker.
 In September, Mom came out of hospice and started on Lumakras.
 She had a couple of months where her CEA dropped or stayed the same, but it shot back up again.
-In December, the doctor said we don’t know if Lumakras is working and can’t tell since mom’s last CT scan was before she started taking the drug.
+In December, the doctor said we don’t know if Lumakras is working and can’t tell since Mom’s last CT scan was before she started taking the drug.
 Any tumor growth may have happened prior.
-We will need to do a CT scan this month and follow up with another one next month to see if her tumor is growing now.
+We will need to do a CT scan this month and follow up with another one next month to see if her tumor is growing.

-In that month, the cancer grew substantially, so mom went back into hospice.
+The cancer grew substantially that month, so Mom went back into hospice.
 My son and I had no idea what the coming months would involve as we accepted the responsibility of caring for her at home.
 In late July, the burden of care was escalating as it took both my son and me to lift her without causing her discomfort.
 We decided to find a level 3 assisted living care home to take care of her.
 She was sundowning the day we moved her, and she was convinced that she had been abducted for about a week.
 After another week, she seemed to be settling in.

 However, around August 8, 2022, we noticed the sharp bulge in her abdomen flattened, and she spoke of having vomited blood that day.
 From that day forward, her pain increased, her heart rate went up linearly, and her communication ability deteriorated.
 I saw her every other evening and noticed her awareness kept dropping.
-I planned for August 25, 2022, to spend the entire afternoon with her in hopes of catching her a little more alert.
+I planned for August 25, 2022, to spend the entire afternoon with her, hoping to catch her a little more alert.